Debian deployment

 package-lock.json

-, so you can launch npm dependancies installation with :
+, so you can launch npm dependencies installation with :

 npm ci